LAB-Programming/Gravity/README.md

 ##Known Bugs:
 * Method of closing currently doesn't work needs to be force quit.
 * I don't believe that G would be the same in 2D and 3D gravity
-* Program once again won't quit without force quitting due to apprunner.join() being called in AWT thread
-* Program freezes when the window is resized in windowed mode (probably due to reason mentioned above)
+* Wall positions don't update properly when resizing the window

 ##Important Improvements:
 * More Interactability!!!!